jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Outdenting is handled similarly when `DEL` (backspace) is pressed at the beginning of the non-whitespace portion of a line.

+If you so desire, you can fully customize this behavior by writing your own indentation function and setting the variable `markdown-indent-function` appropriately.

+`markdown-indent-function`

+:   Function, default: `markdown-indent-line`.

+    Function to use for automatic indentation.

 ### The Return Key

 When the point is at the end of a (potentially nested) list item, code